 Considering Brazilian hot and humid climate [73], thermal comfort in relation to space cooling services is included as a dimension of energy poverty.
-As a metric for thermal comfort, we consider the ownership of air conditioning (AC) appliances, with 1 capturing a status of non-ownership and 0 of ownership.
+As a metric for thermal comfort, we consider the ownership of air-conditioning (AC) appliances, with a value equal to one capturing a status of non-ownership and a value equal to zero a status of ownership.
 Space cooling can be also obtained by fans, but these appliances work best in a situation of hot and dry climate.
-Moreover, the energy requirements are much more limited compared to air conditioning, which instead is the appliance that has been associated more with cooling gaps [74,75].
-Since this energy service is most important in hotter climates, we weigh the ownership parameter by the normalized Cooling Degree-Days wet bulb (CDDwb) indicator, which we called CDDnormal.
-CDDnormal varies from 0 to 1, with 1 representing the hottest conditions observed in the country.
-The final parameter is obtained by multiplying AC ownership by CDDnormal.
+Moreover, the energy requirements are much more limited compared to air-conditioning, which instead is the appliance that has been associated more with cooling gaps [74,75].
+Since this energy service is more important in hotter climates, we weigh the ownership parameter by the normalized Cooling Degree-Days wet bulb (CDDwb) indicator, which we called CDDnormal.
+CDDnormal varies from zero to one, with on representing the hottest conditions observed in the country.
+The final parameter is obtainede by multiplying AC ownership by CDDnormal.
 To calculate the CDDnormal weight for the space cooling parameter, we use data that covers urban and rural areas and the States’ capitals [76].

-The third dimension, Affordability, makes it possible to capture situations of limited capacity to actually use energy services, because of financial constraints [77].
-There are several expenditure-based indicators [27].
-Here we use a relative metric indicating energy poor situation (1) if the share of energy expenses over total expenses is above a certain threshold.
+The third dimension, affordability, makes it possible to capture situations of limited capacity to actually use energy services because of financial constraints [77].
+There are several expenditure-based indicators, such as …a few examples [27].
+Here we use a relative metric indicating a situation of energy poverty (metric = 1) if the share of energy expenses over total expenses is above a certain threshold.
 The threshold is twice the mean of the region’s energy expenses in which the household lives.
 Energy expenses include electricity, gas, and other fuels used at home, but they do not include transport.
 Total expenditure considers all the collective costs related to a household plus individuals’ expenses, such as transportation, health, travels, and others.
 As we intend to have a state-level analysis, the regional mean was calculated by state and urban/rural areas (Appendix A).
 We choose not to use national means, as the use of energy depends on regional and cultural aspects [61].